 The impact of the behaviour or incident must be explained.
 If a deliverable was completed late, it may hold up subsequent tasks and activities, increasing cost and delaying schedules.
 If a team member continually arrives late to work, resentment by other team members may set in and decrease morale and reduce productivity.
 Without explaining the impact of the poor performance, the message delivered in corrective feedback will be less effective.
 And likewise, positive feedback must include the beneficial impact of a team member's actions.

 In the above example, timeliness was a feedback topic.
 To make it measurable, add how late the team member was on average.
-The measurable part is usually a number of some kind, such as the number of errors, the delayed time in minutes or hours, a dollar figure, etc. It ties in with the specifics of the feedback.
+The measurable part is usually quantifiable, such as the number of errors, the delayed time in minutes or hours, a dollar figure, etc. It ties in with the specifics of the feedback.

 Just as an objective is meant to be achievable, so is feedback.
-Perhaps the team members’ performance is not possible to correct immediately, and requires gradual improvement over a period of time.
+Perhaps it is not possible for the team member’s performance to be corrected immediately, and requires gradual improvement over a period of time.

 This ties in closely with the Achievable section.
-It may not be realistic that a team member that is a new graduate and new to the organization can produce high quality results.
+It may not be realistic that a team member who is a recent graduate and/or new to the organization is able to produce high quality results.
 They may still produce a large number of poor quality results that require feedback to be delivered, but it would not be realistic to expect perfection from them.
 The underlying assumption to the Realistic attribute is that the team member has the appropriate skills to do the necessary work.

 There are 2 aspects to this attribute: the time of the originating situation and the time period for corrective actions to occur.
 The first aspect ties in again with specifics.
 Reference the time of the situation(s) when delivering the feedback to a team member.
 The second aspect is all about the action plan and how much time it takes to realize improvements.
 Remember, one of the common mistakes is not getting to an agreement before leaving the feedback conversation.
 You should have an action plan already created when you deliver the feedback – this is the time to reveal it and get buy in.
 Depending on the length of your project and how much more involvement the team member has in the remainder will determine the length of your action plan.
 If a team member is constantly late for meetings, an obvious action plan is to have that team member show on time beginning at the next meeting.